-Interview with Natalya Watson, creator of WSET in beer
+Interview with Natalya Watson, from WSET talks about the WSET in beer

 1 October 2024

-Natalya Watson is a certified beer sommelier by the IBD, an advanced Cicerone®, creator of WSET in beer, and a WSET beer educator for levels 1 and 2.
-Passionate about this field, Natalya Watson shares with us her vision of the industry, emerging trends, and the reasons why she decided to launch WSET in beer.
+Natalya Watson is a certified beer sommelier by the IBD, an advanced Cicerone®, and a WSET beer educator for levels 1 and 2.
+Passionate about this field, Natalya Watson shares with us her vision of the industry, emerging trends, and the reasons why the WSET has decided to launch beer qualifications.

 natalya watson